 Catnip tea has historically been used to treat issues like arthritis, coughs, hives, fevers, and viruses.

 Catnip tea’s biggest health benefit is the calming effect that it can have on the body.
 Catnip contains nepetalactone, which is similar to the valepotriates found in a commonly used herbal sedative, valerian.
-This can improve relaxation, which may boost mood and reduce anxiety, restlessness, and nervousness.
+This , which may boost mood and reduce anxiety, restlessness, and nervousness.

 Catnip tea can stimulate uterine contractions, which can help women or girls with delayed menstruation get their periods.
 It may also help promote evacuations of the placenta following childbirth.